 TipThe Kyverno Policies repository contains several policies you can immediately apply to your clusters.

 On installation, Kyverno runs as a dynamic admission controller in a Kubernetes cluster.
-Kyverno receives validating and mutating admission webhook HTTP callbacks from the kube-apiserver and applies matching policies to return results that enforce admission policies or reject requests.
+Kyverno receives validating and mutating admission webhook HTTP callbacks from the Kubernetes API server and applies matching policies to return results that enforce admission policies or reject requests.

 Policies with validation rules can be used to block insecure or non-compliant configurations by setting the

 Enforce.
 Or, validation rules can be applied using periodic scans with results available as policy reports.

 Rules in a policy are applied in the order of definition.
 During admission control, mutation rules are applied before validation rules.
 This allows validation of changes made during mutation.
 Note that all mutation rules are applied first across all policies before any validation rules are applied.

 There is no ordering within or across policies and all matching policy rules will always be applied.
 For

 validate rules, this ordering is irrelevant, however for

 generate rules, if there is a cascading dependency, rules should be ordered according to those dependencies.
 Since validation rules are written as

 fail conditions, rules cannot override other rules and can only extend the